-When it comes to tops, layering is based on 3 main elements:
+When it comes to tops, layering is based on three main elements:

-In unpredictable weather, you’ll probably only want to wear 2 layers – the full 3 is usually best reserved for the coldest days of the year.
+In unpredictable weather, you’ll probably only want to wear two layers – the full three is usually best reserved for the coldest days of the year.

-Heading out for a long run on a cold morning poses 2 main problems:
+Heading out for a long run on a cold morning poses two main problems:

-- cold starts – in cooler weather your muscles don’t contract with the same intensity as when it’s warm.
-You also burn more carbohydrates in the cold and become less efficient at using oxygen so you can tire quicker too.
+- Cold starts – in cooler weather, your muscles don’t contract with the same intensity as when it’s warm.
+You also burn more carbohydrates in the cold and become less efficient at using oxygen so you can tire more quickly.

-- warming up – as the sun comes out and you warm up, you run the risk of overheating.
+- Warming up – as the sun comes out and you warm up, you run the risk of overheating.
 As you overheat, blood rushes to the skin to release sweat, meaning less blood is being pumped into your muscles.
-This can cause tiredness and, depending on how hot you get, dehydration too.
+This can cause tiredness and, depending on how hot you get, may leave you dehydrated.

-So start off warm with a base and a mid layer and as you get into your run, take a layer off to regulate your body temperature.
-Your base layer should therefore be a breathable fabric, with plenty of ventilation so you can avoid overheating once the weather warms up.
-However you dress, building some flexibility into your outfit is key.
-If it’s cold, you can start out with a running tube as a scarf.
-It’s versatile so as you warm it can be converted into a headband or packed away if you no longer need it.
+So, when deciding what to wear when running in winter, start off warm with a base- and a mid-layer, and as you get into your run, take a layer off to regulate your body temperature.
+Your base-layer should be made with a breathable fabric, with plenty of ventilation so you can avoid overheating once the weather warms up.
+You should also build some flexibility into your winter running gear.
+For example, if it’s cold, start off with a running tube as a scarf that can be converted into a headband or packed away if you no longer need it.

 PROTECTING YOURSELF FROM THE RAIN

-So if rain is forecast, your outer layer should be made of a water resistant material like Softshell or Ripstop.
-Unlike everyday raincoats, they’re specially designed for running and provide ventilation as well as wicking sweat away from the skin to prevent you from overheating.
+Just like sweat, rain can cool you down and cause discomfort in the form of chafing, which is much more common when running in wet clothes.
+So, if rain is forecast, your outer layer should be made of a water-resistant material like Softshell or Ripstop.
+Unlike everyday raincoats, they are specially designed for running and provide ventilation to and wick sweat away from the skin to keep you dry and comfortable.